 The Angle Grinder is the best woodworking, most versatile and most dangerous power tool.

 The angle grinder is used for metal working, construction, body shop polishing, grinding and cutting, and wood working.
-They are mainly powered by electricity or batteries; because of the high speeds- I0.000 rpm and over, the switches are very important according to the user, they vary from a paddle switch, a trigger switch, or a toggle switch.
+They are mainly powered by electricity or batteries.
+Because of the high speeds, I0,000 rpm plus, the switches are very important according to the user, they vary from a paddle switch, a trigger switch, or a toggle switch.
 In my opinion, the trigger switch is the safest.
 I do not own a trigger switch model, but the toggle switch on one of my angle grinders is not functioning, so I use it as a trigger switch, as soon as the finger is released, the motor switches off.

 Black and Decker

-Anyone using the angle grinder, regardless for what purpose must be safety conscious, each tool comes with a safety feature which should be used at all times; sorry, but I must admit, I do not use the safety feature and has been nicked several times, only once bad enough to require a trip to the Doctor and I1 stitches; that was soon after returning to work after suffering a stroke; and against the Doctors’ orders.
+Anyone using the angle grinder, regardless for what purpose, must be safety conscious.
+Each tool comes with a safety feature which should be used at all times.
+Sorry, but I must admit, I do not use the safety feature and have been nicked several times.
+Only once bad enough to require a trip to the doctor and I1 stitches.
+That was soon after returning to work after suffering a stroke and against the doctors’ orders.

-The Toggle switch on my 41/2″ Makita does not function, but the grinder still works.
-This is the grinder I use with the Lancelot; I am confident this is the safest design for that purpose, you have to push the switch for on and let go for off; the fingers does not tire so easily, and the Lancelot almost demands intermittent off and on
+The Toggle switch on my 4 1/2″ Makita does not function, but the grinder still works.
+This is the grinder I use with the Lancelot.
+I am confident this is the safest design for that purpose.
+You have to push the switch for on and let go for off and the fingers does not tire so easily, and the Lancelot almost demands intermittent off and on.

 There is no doubt, the trigger switch is the best choice when purchasing an angle grinder, regardless the brand.